tszheichoi/awesome-sensor-logger/DEEP_LINKS.md

 From Version 1.58 and onwards, to get the config code: Settings > Export, Share & Restore > **Copy Deep Link**.
 This copies a ready-to-use `sensorlogger://config/...` URL.

+Sensor Logger will ask you to confirm before importing, as the existing configuration (including settings, selected sensors, rules, streaming configuration and more) will all be overridden.

 You can chain config + start to programmatically change settings and begin recording:
 1. Open `sensorlogger://config/{code}` to apply settings
 2. Open `sensorlogger://start` to begin recording

-By default, Sensor Logger will ask you to confirm before importing the new configuration, as the existing configuration (including settings, selected sensors, rules, streaming configuration and more) will all be overridden.
-If this is in the way of your automation, you can add `skipConfirmation` to bypass this safeguard: `sensorlogger://config/{code}?skipConfirmation=true`.

 ## Studies